sjl/.plan/README.markdown

 `util` directories have some beefier programs, so I'll leave those alone.
 And I *finally* have a PDF I can print.
 I hate computers.

+Booted up the lisp machine again and today the TX jumper seems to work as documented.
+I tried debugging the display corruption with the info from the email Luther sent (getting a bunch of text on the screen and pressing the Auto button) but that didn't seem to help.
+Emailed back.